-For Budapest, a large European city, the underestimates in modelled J_5 are not as much improved as they were for 408 Beijing when including RH or CS in the parameterization, which is indicative of distinct particle formation 409 pathways between Beijing and Budapest, even though both sites represent urban background environments.
-On 410 one hand, it is worth noting that including RH (model 2, Eq.
-3) resulted in a decrease in the correlation coefficients 411 412 between the measured and modelled J_5 in Budapest from 0.54 to 0.46 (Table 3).
-This suggests that the role of RH in the NPF process in Budapest is less significant than other chosen inputs, despite previous indications that high 413 RH levels have a strong potential to suppress NPF during non-event days in Budapest (Salma et al., 2021), even 414 415 though the RH values in Budapest were considerably higher than those in Beijing (Table S2).
-On the other hand, including CS (model 3, Eq.
+For Budapest, a large European city, the underestimates in modelled J_5 are not as much improved as they were for 378 Beijing when including RH or CS in the parameterization, which is indicative of distinct particle formation 379 pathways between Beijing and Budapest, even though both sites represent urban background environments.
+On 380 one hand, it is worth noting that including RH (model 2, Eq.
+3) resulted in a decrease in the correlation coefficients 381 between the measured and modelled J_5 in Budapest from 0.54 to 0.46 (Table 3).
+This suggests that the role of RH 382 in the NPF process in Budapest is less significant than other chosen inputs, despite previous indications that high 383 RH levels have a strong potential to suppress NPF during non-event days in Budapest (Salma et al., 2021), even 384 though the RH values in Budapest were considerably higher than those in Beijing (Table S2).
+On the other hand, 385 386 including CS (model 3, Eq.
 4) in addition to RH (model 2, Eq.
-3) leads to an increase in the correlation coefficients 416 between the measured and modelled J_5 from 0.46 to 0.61 (Table 3).
-We used both NPF and non-NPF days during 417 418 model training even though it was found that CS was about 50 % higher during non-NPF events in Budapest than 419 the values during NPF events (Salma et al., 2016).
-As a result, it is difficult to determine if the model's performance 420 gain was entirely brought on by the addition of CS.
-Otherwise, the results are all in line with the earlier indirect evidence that chemical species other than H_2SO_4 influence the particle growth and possibly NPF process in 421 Budapest (Salma and Németh, 2019).
-If one considers additional vapors other than H2SO4 for Budapest alone for J 422 parameterization, one could include oxidation products of VOCs originating from either urban vegetation emissions 423 or traffic emissions.
-For example, isoprene oxidation products can be used to describe the inhibiting effect on NPF 424 (Heinritzi et al., 2020; Kiendler-Scharr et al., 2009), while monoterpene oxidation products could enhance sub-3 425 426 nm particle growth (Kulmala et al., 2013).
+3) leads to an increase in the correlation coefficients 387 between the measured and modelled J_5 from 0.46 to 0.61 (Table 3).
+We used both NPF and non-NPF days during model training even though it was found that CS was 50% lower during non-NPF events in Budapest than the 388 values during NPF events (Salma et al., 2016).
+As a result, it is difficult to determine if the model's performance 389 gain was entirely brought on by the addition of CS.
+Otherwise, the results are all in line with the earlier indirect 390 evidence that chemical species other than H_2SO_4 influence the particle growth and possibly NPF process in 391 Budapest (Salma and Németh, 2019).
+392